dcelaj/exercise-game-builder/README.md

 - The **output** folder is used to collect any file outputs, mainly for debugging but also for config.
 - The **source folder** contains all the python code and modules.
 - The plan png file is a **REALLY** rough sketch of how everything was set up and planned.
-- The requirements text file contains all the packages needed to run this code - I recommend using a python version manager and setting up an environment for this.
+- The **requirements** text file contains all the packages needed to run this code - I recommend using a python version manager and setting up an environment for this.
+    - The exact versions of everything I used in development are given in the **version-info** text file. **Python 3.11 is recommended**, anything after 3.11 that can still install the requirements should also work.
-    - If you use Anaconda/Miniconda as I do, make sure you create an env with python explicitly installed (conda create -n "myenv" python) - otherwise using "pip" will just install the packages to your default python directory rather than the contained environment.
+    - If you use Anaconda/Miniconda as I do, make sure you create an env with python explicitly installed (conda create -n "myenv" python=3.11) - otherwise using "pip" will just install the packages to your default python directory rather than the contained environment.

 The source folder contains: